Key Takeaways

 Does Plan B Regulate Your Period?

 While it may shift the timing of your next period, Plan B isn’t designed to regulate your menstrual cycle.
 It doesn’t provide the ongoing hormonal support needed to maintain a consistent cycle.
-If you’re dealing with irregular periods, methods like birth control pills or hormonal IUDs may be a better fit.
+If you’re dealing with irregular periods, birth control options like pills, hormonal IUDs, or implants may provide more consistent cycle support.
 A healthcare provider will help you find the best option based on your needs.

 How Plan B Affects Your Period